Franck Kessié

-Franck Yannick Kessié (born 19 December 1996) is an Ivorian professional footballer who plays as a midfielder for La Liga club Barcelona and the Ivory Coast national team.
+Franck Yannick Kessié (born 19 December 1996) is an Ivorian professional footballer who plays as a central midfielder for Saudi Pro League club Al-Ahli and the Ivory Coast national team.

+After advancing through Atalanta, Kessié joined AC Milan in 2017 on loan, securing a permanent move two years later and playing a pivotal role in their Serie A success in the 2021–22 season.
+In 2022, he joined Barcelona, clinching titles in La Liga and Supercopa de España, before his transfer to Al-Ahli in 2023.

 Club career

 Born in Ouragahio, Kessié began his career in Stella Club d'Adjamé, joining their youth setup in 2010.
 In 2014, he was promoted to the first team.

 Atalanta

 On 29 January 2015, Kessié signed a three-year contract with Serie A club Atalanta.
 He was assigned to the club's Primavera squad upon his arrival and contributed with seven appearances for the side.
 His first match in Europe occurred on 1 March, as he started in a 2–0 away win against AC Milan Primavera.

 On 18 April 2015, Kessié was called up to the first team for a match against Roma, but remained an unused substitute in the 1–1 draw the following day.

 Cesena (loan)

 On 26 August 2015, Kessié joined Cesena in the Serie B on a one-year loan deal.
 He made his professional debut on 26 September, coming on as a substitute for Antonino Ragusa in a 0–0 away draw against Perugia.

 Kessié scored his first professional goal on 31 October 2015, netting the last in a 2–0 home win against Virtus Lanciano.
 He became an undisputed starter afterwards, appearing in 37 matches and scoring four goals as his side missed out promotion in the play-offs.